-So why do you even need marketing to accomplish those?
+Why do you even need marketing to accomplish those?

-Well, that’s because you are selling to people.
+Well, first, that’s because you are selling to people.
 B2B, B2C, whatever, there are still people behind the acronyms.
 And people are not logical.
 They make their decisions based on heuristics and psychological predispositions that can be easily identified.
 They hate loss more than they love profit.
-They judge a book by its cover, put too much weight on the first impression, and so forth.
+They judge a book by its cover, putting too much weight on the first impression, and so forth.
 Some corporations have made a fortune from analyzing the common patterns of the illogical heuristics that people make (insurance companies, please stand up).

 Inside this big ‘marketing bucket,’ you may define sub-goals such as feeding your sales operations with leads, closing low-touch online buying loops, and many others, based on your audience, product, business model, geo, you get the idea….

 BUT, one main goal I wish to hear when the startup is still young is LEARNING.
-The road to success will be long due to the endless number of adaptations and optimizations you will need to make in order to find your market fit and scale-up.
+The road to success will be long due to the endless number of adaptations and optimizations you will need to make in order to find your market fit and scale up.
 And that includes your marketing activities.

 Long Road — Share of startups worldwide in 2018, by age at acquisition: